 A child's crucial development into adolescence is influenced by his early experiences which later on serve as a basis for the development of interpersonal relationships.
-Loss of a parent in childhood threatens a child's emotional and social development (Osterweis et al.,1984).
+The loss of a parent in childhood threatens a child's emotional and social development (Osterweis et al.,1984).
 These children therein become vulnerable to social impairment or psychopathology not only in the bereavement period but in adulthood as well (Siegel et al., 1992) Of all the emotions, grief is one of the strongest emotions.
-Though, it cannot be called a negative emotion, it invokes a sense of crisis and trauma in the individual.
+Though it cannot be called a negative emotion, it invokes a sense of crisis and trauma in the individual.
 Grief and bereavement can be a manifestation in response to various stressful life events such as the loss of a loved one, loss of a pet, etc.

 Situations such as these cause a strong sense of despair and devoid one of meaning in life.
-Although, the experience of loss of a loved one is always despair evoking, loss of one's child can be a life-altering experience.
+Although, the experience of loss of a loved one is always despair evoking, the loss of one's child can be a life-altering experience.
 For most children, the parent's death precipitates a severe crisis of meaning and initiates a search for meaning that involves both cognitive mastery and renewed purpose.
 Many children can't get over this trauma and get stuck thus affecting their everyday life.
 Some children repressed the loss and remained in repression for a long time.

 Attachment theory also has applications in the understanding of grief and trauma associated with loss.
 Bowlby proposed four stages of grief.
 They are as follows:

 In this initial phase, the bereaved may feel that the loss is not real, or that it is simply impossible to accept.
 He or she may experience physical distress and will be unable to understand and communicate his or her emotions.

 In the final phase, the bereaved person's faith in life may start to come back.
 He or she will start to rebuild and establish new goals, new patterns, and new habits in life.
 The bereaved will begin to trust again, and grief will recede to the back of his or her mind instead of staying front and center.

 One's attachment style also influences how grief is experienced.
 For example, someone who is secure may move through stages fairly quickly or skip some altogether, while someone who is anxious or avoidant may get stuck on yearning and searching or despair and disorganization.
-We all experience grief differently, but viewing these experiences through the lens of attachment theory can bring new perspective and insight into our unique grieving processes and why some of us get stuck after a loss.
+We all experience grief differently, but viewing these experiences through the lens of attachment theory can bring new perspectives and insight into our unique grieving processes and why some of us get stuck after a loss.

 Attachment is a deep and enduring emotional bond that connects one person to another across time and space (Ainsworth, 1973; Bowlby, 1969).
-Attachment need not to be reciprocated and shared always. it is manifested in different ways in a child's behavior.
+Attachment need not be reciprocated and shared always. it is manifested in different ways in a child's behavior.
 The most common attachment behavior in children is seeking proximity when they are either scared or sad (Bowlby, 1969).
 This might not be the same in adults as they usually respond by appropriately responding to the child's needs.
 Attachment theory helps in explaining how a child's development is influenced by the early parent-child relationship.
 Bowlby was influenced by the evolutionary theory and proposed that even attachment can be understood in terms of an evolutionary context wherein the caregivers provide support and security to the children.
 Bowlby claimed that attachment is an intrinsic need in which the infant strives for an emotional bond with one's caregiver which extends beyond the need to be fed.

 It is stated that the loss of a parent during childhood is like a psychological insult to them.
 83 school-aged children were randomly selected for the study who has lost their parents in the preceding 18 months.
 Regression was used to analyze the data.
-The analysis of the result showed various predictors of children's psychosocial adjustment to parental death for e.g.: child's age, child's gender, deceased parents gender etc. boys reported a lower level of depressive symptoms as compared to girls and also the level of state anxiety was much higher in younger children as compared to their older counterparts.
+The analysis of the result showed various predictors of children's psychosocial adjustment to parental death for e.g.: child's age, child's gender, deceased parents gender, etc. boys reported a lower level of depressive symptoms as compared to girls, and also the level of state anxiety was much higher in younger children as compared to their older counterparts.
 The other significant finding of the study was that the child's perception of the openness in parental communication was directly correlated with lower levels of depressive symptoms and state anxiety in the bereaved children.

 The researchers found that the initial response soon after the loss of a parent was of overt grief accompanied by preoccupations and fantasies about death.
 This phase subsided after 2-3 days followed by hyperactivity, overall regression to earlier patterns, and aggressive outbursts.
 No significant impairment was observed in the school performance of these children.

 Also, not much emphasis was paid to cater to the individual needs of the client and most of the research papers are quantitative in nature which lacks the subjective component of the experience of the loss.
-There is a lack of intervention based researches due to which counselors face a significant amount of difficulty while dealing with such clients.
-The methodologies used in the current research are not effective in attending to the covert expression of the grief and just focus on the outward expression of grief.
+There is a lack of intervention-based researches due to which counselors face a significant amount of difficulty while dealing with such clients.
+The methodologies used in the current research are not effective in attending to the covert expression of grief and just focus on the outward expression of grief.

 Also in these types of researches, a significant amount of rapport is required to get in-depth information that I found was not available in most of the research articles.
-The need of the hour is intervention based researches which specifically focuses on small groups of children with not many differences so that comprehensive counseling models can be made which can help the children cope effectively with the loss and prevent them from getting vulnerable to depression or other mental illnesses in the future.
+The need of the hour is intervention-based researches that specifically focuses on small groups of children with not many differences so that comprehensive counseling models can be made which can help the children cope effectively with the loss and prevent them from getting vulnerable to depression or other mental illnesses in the future.

 It is a model that is mainly focused on coping with loss and does not explain the broad range of factors that are associated with bereavement.
-The structure of the DPM is mainly influenced by Cognitive Stress Theory, as it explains certain components related to coping.
-DPM includes two categories of stressors that are associated with bereavement like loss versus restoration oriented stressors.
+The structure of the DPM is mainly influenced by Cognitive Stress Theory">Cognitive Stress Theory, as it explains certain components related to coping.
+DPM includes two categories of stressors that are associated with bereavement like loss versus restoration-oriented stressors.
 Loss-orientation refers to the bereaved person's concentration on, appraising, and processing of some aspect of the loss experience itself which incorporates grief work.

 This model is mainly problem-focused which focuses on the bereavement behavior of affected people.
 Although it includes emotion-focused aspects also but according to my opinion, this model can't always be effective while dealing with children as it will push them back in the bereavement rather than taking them out of it.

 Miracle questions can also be very effective in this scenario by giving them a positive outlook on their future.
 Children can also be made to write what are their best hopes for the future and what will be different if it happens.
 This will help shorten the grief period and make it easier to lead a normal life again.
 Before using solution-focused talk the child can be engaged in art therapy which leads to catharsis and letting out the trapping emotions.

 For some of the counseling sessions, even the parent of the child can be asked to participate in it so that they both understand each other's needs and expectations and there is no conflict later on in their personal life after the sessions are closed.
 According to my understanding, this model is more effective and practical in bringing children out of their grief period so that they can lead a normal life again.